Why do i have dandruff in my eyebrows?

 • Using harsh facial cleansers or scrubs

-• Not cleansing the area regularly
+• Not cleansing the eyebrow area regularly

-• Heavy makeup or oils clogging pores
+• Heavy makeup, brow gels or oils clogging pores

 • Cold, dry air or central heating

-• Untreated fungal overgrowth (Malassezia)
+• Untreated fungal overgrowth such as Malassezia

 How to Treat & Prevent Eyebrow Dandruff